Yellowfin Evaluation Guide

 How do I integrate with my dev-ops workflow?

-Yellowfin import/export files are stored in XML format and can be easily stored in repositories such as GitHub to easily integrate with current dev-ops workflows.
+Yellowfin import and export files are stored in XML format and can be easily stored in repositories such as GitHub to easily integrate with current dev-ops workflows.

 This process is also able to be fully automated using Yellowfin’s Administrative Services.